olia danilevich via Pexels

 Check whether your payroll system is handling variable commission correctly.
 Commission paid in irregular amounts can be processed inconsistently.
 If your payroll software is applying NIC to commission as a separate payment rather than as part of a cumulative earnings calculation, the deductions may not be hitting the right periods.
 This is worth verifying with your payroll provider before the new tax year starts.

 Build the NIC cost into deal economics, not just rep comp.
-If your business is pricing deals or setting commission rates, the employer NIC on each commission payment should factor into your cost of sale calculation.
+If your business is pricing deals or setting commission rates, the employer NIC on commission should factor into your cost of sale calculation.
 A 10% commission rate has a real cost of 11.5% once NIC is included.
 That might not change your plan design, but it should inform how finance models gross margin.

 Review the Employment Allowance claim.
 If you haven't confirmed your eligibility and correctly applied the allowance in the 2025/26 tax year, do it before 5 April.
 The allowance doesn't carry over — it resets each tax year.